Richard Arrington Jr.

-Richard Arrington Jr. (born October 19, 1934 in Livingston, Alabama) was the first Black mayor of the city of Birmingham, Alabama (U.S.), serving 20 years, from 1979 to 1999.
-He replaced David Vann and, upon retiring after five terms in office, installed then-City Council president William A. Bell as interim mayor.
+Richard Arrington Jr. (born October 19, 1934 in Livingston, Alabama) was the first African American mayor of the city of Birmingham, Alabama (U.S.) and the second African American on the City Council.
+He served on the council for two terms from 1971 to 1979 and was mayor of the city for 20 years from 1979 to 1999.
+While in office as mayor and on the City Council, Arrington worked to end police brutality, rebuild the city's economy, and promote equality for all minorities.
+Throughout his political career, Arrington faced racial harassment and multiple investigations by the FBI and IRS for the changes he made to the city.
+He replaced David Vann as mayor and, upon retiring after five terms in office, installed then-City Council president William A. Bell as interim mayor.
 Bell went on to lose the next election to Bernard Kincaid.

+Background

 Early life

 Arrington's father moved his family to the steel-town of Fairfield, Alabama from rural Sumter County, Alabama when Richard Jr. was five years old to take a job with U.S. Steel.
 The steady work was an improvement over sharecropping, but Richard Sr. still had to supplement the family income by working off-hours as a brick mason.

-His parents emphasized self-reliance, choosing to rent a home rather than stay in workers' housing and shopping at a black-owned cooperative store rather than accept credit at the company commissary.
-Richard's mother, Ernestine, kept the table filled with home-grown vegetables and made sure that her children made use of the opportunities given them through church and school.
+Richard Arrington Jr.'s parents emphasized self-reliance, choosing to rent a home rather than stay in workers' housing.
+The family chose to shop at a black-owned cooperative store rather than accept credit at the company commissary.
+Arrington's mother, Ernestine, kept the table filled with home-grown vegetables and made sure that her children made use of the opportunities given to them through church and school.

-Richard, while still a teenager, served as secretary of the Sunday School at Crumbey Bethel Primitive Baptist Church.
-Soon he was Sunday School superintendent, a member of the choir, and eventually elected to the Board of Deacons.
-He was also a standout student at Fairfield Industrial High School, where he had first decided to study tailoring.
-With those classes full, he instead learned dry cleaning, graduating in 1951 at the age of 16 he took a job at a cleaner and applied to Fairfield's Miles College.
+He and his family attended the Crumbey Bethel Primitive Baptist Church.
+There, Arrington became highly involved in many church activities and leadership roles.
+While still a teenager, he served as secretary of the Sunday School.
+Soon, he was Sunday School superintendent, a member of the choir, and eventually elected to the Board of Deacons which he continued to participate in throughout his political career.

-Academic career